MerBudd/Techiee.py/assets/SETUP.md

    ```

 > [!NOTE]
 > Grounding with Google Search currently requires a paid API tier and is disabled by default in Techiee.
-Please un-comment line 197 in `Techiee.py` and line 39 in `config.py` to enable it.
+Please un-comment line 142 in `utils/gemini.py` to enable it.